randallli/randallli.github.io/aboutme.md

 ---
 layout: page
 title: About me
+redirect_from:
+  - /about
 ---

 ## My story

-I am rebooting some old game ideas that I have had before ([Insider Fruit Trading](https://TripleLi.com/fruit), and [Last Cupful](https://TripleLi.com/cup)).
+I am rebooting some old game ideas that I have had before: [Insider Fruit Trading](https://TripleLi.com/fruit), and [Last Cupful](https://TripleLi.com/cup).
 Sign up for the [newsletter](https://TripleLi.com/newsletter) if you are interested in hearing the latest developments.
 Or ping me at <about@tripleli.com>.

 ### Worked @ Google for 8+ years
 Took a break from making games while working at Google.